developmentseed/osm-teams/README.md

     For the rest of this documentation, we will assume that the database location is `postgres://postgres@localhost/osm-teams?sslmode=disable` on your local machine.
 Inside docker, that location is `postgres://postgres@host.docker.internal/osm-teams?sslmode=disable`

-1. Create a a `.env` file by copying `.env.sample` and replacing the values as needed. `OSM_CONSUMER_KEY` and `OSM_CONSUMER_SECRET` are values obtained by creating a new OAuth app on openstreetmap.org.
+1. Create an `.env` file by copying `.env.sample` and replacing the values as needed. `OSM_CONSUMER_KEY` and `OSM_CONSUMER_SECRET` are values obtained by creating a new OAuth app on openstreetmap.org.
 The .env file can contain:

     ```bash
     OSM_CONSUMER_KEY=<osm-teams-app>